NREL/gcm_eval/docs/source/regions/southern_company.rst

 GCM Changes from 1980-2019 to 2050-2059
 =======================================
-All of the plots after the skill table are interactive.
+All of the following plots are interactive.
 Try hovering your mouse over data points, clicking and dragging, scrolling, and double clicking on the legends.

 .. raw:: html
    :file: ../_static/scatter_plots/southern_company_scatter_ssp245.html